 (Laboratories for physics, general or inorganic chemistry, and organic chemistry are strongly encouraged for all applicants.)

 - Earned a minimum GPA of:

-- Met the Bluefield College and VCOM Technical Standards for Admission and Continued Enrollment listed in the MABS Student Handbook.
+- Met the Bluefield University and VCOM Technical Standards for Admission and Continued Enrollment listed in the MABS Student Handbook.